Business Immigration: EB-5

-If the application to remove condition is successful, person will be granted a permanent resident status.
-When a person spends 4 years and 9 month in permanent resident status (including conditional status) a person may apply for the US citizenship (provided all other requirements for the citizenship are met).
+If the application to remove the condition is successful, the person will be granted permanent resident status.
+When a person spends 4 years and 9 months in permanent resident status (including conditional status) a person may apply for the US citizenship (provided all other requirements for the citizenship are met).

-$500,000 investment must be made in a commercial entity that is located in a targeted employment area (TEA) designated by the government.
-Such EB-5 project must either be in a rural area or in an area that has high unemployment in order to qualify for TEA designation.
+$900,000 investment must be made in a commercial entity that is located in a targeted employment area (TEA) designated by the government.
+Such an EB-5 project must either be in a rural area or in an area that has high unemployment in order to qualify for TEA designation.